How Can You Tell if Paper is Thermal?

 Types of Paper

-Paper has come a long way since its invention 2000 years ago.
+The paper has come a long way since its invention 2000 years ago.
 Nowadays, we have a variety of paper types for different uses.
 Here are three of the most commonly used paper types:

 1) Thermal Paper